 Olive was in no state to pay attention because Maria’s anguish suddenly tore through his heart like a knife.
-He doubled over at the intense emotion thatt weighed down his chest like an anchor.
-Olive thought he’d never feel like this again.
+He doubled over at the intense emotion that weighed down his chest like an anchor.
+Olive never thought he’d feel like this ever again.
 This pain, this heaviness, this guilt.

 Olive had been alone when he had suffered these feelings after the Tragedy of Aries and—